montaserFath/Football-Dataset-Analysis-Kaggle/README.md

 # Discussion
-- One-hot encoding increases the training time and reduces accuracy significantly because when we use one-hot encoding we increase the variance between values which change the correlation between data.
+- One-hot encoding **increases the training time** and **reduces accuracy** significantly because when we use one-hot encoding we increase the variance between values which change the correlation between data.

-- Recommend to use LSTM.
+- Recommend to use **LSTM**.